Install and Run¶

 Pseudopotentials¶

-For example, pseudopotentials with an extension .fhi
+For example, pseudopotentials with the .fhi

 Pseudopotential | extension | Website |